When friends abandon you during illness

-Chronic illness and friendships: when friends abandon you during illness
+Chronic illness and abandonment: what happens when friends abandon you during illness

 I am not angry with you, and I never have been.
 I understand you never intended to hurt me.
 There was no malicious intent.
 But what unfolded was a by-product of the thoughtless-ness that is pervasive in our society.
 With all honesty, if the situation had been reversed, I cannot say I would have done any better.